WordPress/gutenberg/packages/edit-navigation/README.md

 #### Technical Implementation details

 By default, `core/navigation-link` items are serialized and persisted as `nav_menu_item` posts.
-No serialized block HTML is stored for link blocks.
+No serialized block HTML is stored for these standard link blocks.

-Non-link navigation items however, are persisted as `nav_menu_items` with a special `type` of `block`.
-These items have an _additional_ `content` field which is used to store the serialized block markup.
+_Non_-link navigation items however, are [persisted as `nav_menu_items` with a special `type` of `block`](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/packages/edit-navigation/src/store/utils.js#L159-L166).
+These items have an [_additional_ `content` field which is used to store the serialized block markup](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L71-L101).

-When rendered on the front-end, the blocks are `parse`d from the `content` field and rendered as blocks.
+When rendered on the front-end, the blocks are [`parse`d from the `content` field](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L191-L203) and [rendered as blocks](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L103-L135).

 If the user switches to a theme that does not support block menus, or disables this functionality, non-link blocks are no longer rendered on the frontend.
 Care is taken, however, to ensure that users can still see their data on the existing Menus screen.